 Any remaining assets that were acquired by either spouse during the marriage are generally subject to the equitable division process during a divorce.

 Without an experienced lawyer, you may be pressured into signing a highly unfavorable divorce agreement where you lose many of your assets.
-At Smith, Lehberger & Bodie in Knoxville, we protect your rights to your assets, working tirelessly toward an outcome that is truly fair for you and your family.
+At Law Office of Meghan A. Bodie in Knoxville, I protect your rights to your assets, working tirelessly toward an outcome that is truly fair for you and your family.